RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 ![Picture of CommTech-1](antenna_ct1.png)

+**Bill Kerman's notes**

 The CommTech-1 is the first interplanetary antenna capable of reaching any planet, even Eeloo at apoapsis.
-However, the antenna has an extremely narrow cone of 0.01&deg; so players should avoid using it until they pass the orbit of Dres, and may be aware of its high energy consumption in its operation mode.
+However, the antenna has an extremely narrow cone of 0.01&deg; so players should avoid using it until they pass the orbit of Dres.
+It also may be emphasized that its energy consumption is high in the operation mode.
 {:.blurb}

 | Basic Properties